jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     ```

 > [!NOTE]
-> RPi4 currently doesn't support HWA decoding, only HWA encoding of H.264.
+> RPi4 currently doesn't support HWA HEVC decoding, only encode and decode H.264.
 [Active cooling](https://www.jeffgeerling.com/blog/2019/raspberry-pi-4-needs-fan-heres-why-and-how-you-can-add-one) is required, passive cooling is insufficient for transcoding.
+Only Raspbian OS works so far.
+For docker, only the linuxserver image works.
+For moremore tips see [here](https://www.reddit.com/r/jellyfin/comments/ei6ew6/rpi4_hardware_acceleration_guide/).

+> [!NOTE]
-For RPi3 in testing, transcoding was not working fast enough to run in real time because the video was being resized.
+> For RPi3 in testing, transcoding was not working fast enough to run in real time because the video was being resized.

 ### Verifying Transcodes